 After installing requirements, now enable RabbitMQ apt repository on your system.
 Also you need to import rabbitmq signing key on your system.
 Use the following commands to do this.

 echo 'deb http://www.rabbitmq.com/debian/ testing main' | sudo tee /etc/apt/sources.list.d/rabbitmq.list wget -O- https://www.rabbitmq.com/rabbitmq-release-signing-key.asc | sudo apt-key add -

 After that update apt cache and install RabbitMQ server on your system.

 sudo apt-get update sudo apt-get install rabbitmq-server

 Step 2 – Manage RabbitMQ Service

 After completing installations, enable the RabbitMQ service on your system.
 Also, start the RabbitMQ service.
-Use one the below methods sysvinit for older systems or systemctl for the latest operating system.
+Use one of the below methods sysvinit for older systems or systemctl for the latest operating system.

 Using Init –